 Raspberry, chocolate and coconut cake created for Drumstick Australia

-Unlike Youtube, Instagram creators aren’t paid by the platform to create content.
-Instagram food bloggers earn money through sponsorships and ambassadorships!
+Since 2021, selected Instagram creators earn 'bonuses' on the platform to create content.
+Instagram creators also earn money through sponsorships and ambassadorships!

-These days if a person has over 5,000 social media followers, they are considered an ‘influencer’ and can earn an income from collaborating with relevant brands.
-It provides food influencers and bloggers a (potentially) good source of income which allows them to continue providing free recipes to their audience.
+These days if a person has over 5,000 social media followers, they are considered a 'micro-influencer' and can earn money from collaborating with brands.
+Food Instagrammers may feature a brand's product in a recipe and can be paid to post it on their Instagram or Facebook.

-How many Instagram followers do you need on Instagram to be paid?
+How MANY Instagram followers do you need to make money?

 My experience with social media sponsorships and ambassadorships